highoncarbs/home/home/posts/working-on-multiple-projects.md

 ## \#2 Rule

 Then figure out the next project in your pipeline that you want to prioritize , such that you could switch to it if you get too wacked ( yes , I made it up ) working on the first one.
-And the rest are the lowest priority ones which you work on 2-3 hours a week ( these are mostly websites & e-commerce stores ) .
+And the rest are the lowest priority ones which you work on 2-3 hours a week ( these are mostly websites & e-commerce stores - for me ) .

 Alright then first mini blog is done .
 So this is how I'm currently working .Have a better management style ?
 Do share / DM via twitter ~ do some good to the world & me.